 Lastly, an employer is also breaking the law if they attempt to retaliate against a person who has filed a complaint about discrimination or has become involved in a discrimination-related investigation.

 Being accused of discrimination is something no employer wants to face and can be a stressful and worrying time for the business.
 If you believe you or a coworker have been discriminated against, talking to the knowledgeable, professional lawyers at DeWitt Law can help put your mind at ease.
-If you would like a free, confidential consultation, get in touch at 614.398.2886 today.
+If you would like a free, confidential consultation, get in touch today.